 Two cost categories: API charges (variable; applies on any platform) and platform costs (compute infrastructure).

 --gemini-ocr and --extract-entries both call the Gemini API.
-Pricing as of early 2026 (verify current rates at ai.google.dev/pricing):
+Pricing as of May 2026 (verify current rates at ai.google.dev/gemini-api/docs/pricing):

 |---|---|---|---|